maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 Unfortunately, none of these seemed to explain the numbers we were seeing.
 And doing the math on the number of calls times regex execution time, the regex was actually fast enough, the number of calls was the big issue...

 So how could we make this faster?
 Trial and error!
 We decided to try a couple of solutions to the problem and benchmark them.
-But before we bencmark: let's look at the solution candidates first.
+But before we benchmark: let's look at the solution candidates first.

 ## Candidates for improvement